Shakour-Data/GravityCommit/README.md

 ### Windows

-Windows service support is planned for future releases.
+Windows service support is implemented using the Windows Service Manager.
+Requires:
+- Administrator privileges for service installation
+- pywin32 package (`pip install pywin32`)
+- Windows Services must be enabled in your system

 ## Development